 Avada Extreme is another example of their eye for design.

-Divi doesn’t quantify how many templates it offers but there are pages and pages of them.
+Divi doesn’t quantify how many templates it offers but there are literally thousands of pages of them.
+While developing our projects, the hard part is to actualy go through most of them, they are so plentiful.
 Like Avada, there’s a real mixture of genres and designs covering most needs.

 Designs are either really coloful and lively or relatively flat and uninteresting (to my eyes anyway).
 While some are really good, some demos load very slowly and are quite uninspiring.